datalust/seq-tickets/rfcs/0640-internal-error-reporting.md

 ## Alternatives

 * Reports could be generated and sent from a separate "monitor" process, particularly so that non-.NET exceptions can be collected and reported; the added implementation cost rules this out in the short-term, but it may be useful as a future enhancement
-* Crash telemetry settings could be enabled under _Settings_ > _Diagnostics_; this would be a more logical grouping, but the layout of the _Diagnostics_ page does not incorporate form-style fields
 * Crash reports could be manually audited by an administrator before being sent; this would create an additional burden on the users' time that may defeat the purpose of the feature, but could also be an option in the future
 * A whitelist could be used, instead of a blacklist, for selecting which components can report crashes; this would be unwieldy, as the number of components we would wish to exclude would be very small